Best Booking Software With Payment for Service Businesses in 2026

 • Small businesses needing quick setup with minimal technical effort

-• Businesses wanting basic payment collection with booking links
+• Businesses wanting basic payment collection with booking links, not a full POS system

-• Solo operators or small teams managing client appointments without complexity
+• Solo operators or small teams managing client appointments without a lot of complexity

 Core Features